-Period Code Title ECTS Assessment 1 Course CLA4000 Entering the Field: Social Justice in Contemporary Literature and Arts 11 grade 1 Skill MAC4501 Research and Writing I 1 E-P-F 2 Course CLA4001 Researching the Field: Positionality in Relation to Cultural Objects, Theories and Methods 11 grade 2 Skill MAC4502 Research and Writing II 1 E-P-F Course CLA4002 "What If?"
-Speculative Fiction in Search of More Just Futures Course MPC4002 The Politics of National Identity 3 Course AHE4029 Arts and Audiences 1 5 grade Course AHE4030 Heritage and Society Course AHE4038 Cultural Industries of Tomorrow: Towards Postgrowth Prosperity and Sustainability 3 Skill CLA4503 Research and Writing III: Thesis Proposal Presentation 1 E-P-F

-^{} choose 1 of the 5 offered electives (CLA4002, MPC4002, AHE4029, AHE4030, AHE4038)
+Semeste Period Code Title ECTS Assessment 1 Course CLA4000 Entering the Field: Social Justice in Contemporary Literature and Arts 11 grade T Skill MAC4501 Research and Writing I 1 E-P-F 2 Course CLA4001 Researching the Field: Positionality in Relation to Cultural Objects, Theories and Methods 11 grade Skill MAC4502 Research and Writing II 1 E-P-F Course AHE4037 Participation and Polyvocality in Cultural Institutions: From Theory to Practice Course AHE4030 Heritage and Society 5 grade 3 Course AHE4038 Cultural Industries of Tomorrow: Towards Postgrowth Prosperity and Sustainability Course CLA4002 "What If?"
+Speculative Fiction in Search of More Just Futures Course MPC4002 The Politics of National Identity 3 Skill MAC4505 Research and Writing III: Thesis Proposal Presentation 1 E-P-F choose 1 of the 5 offered electives (AHE4037, AHE4030, AHE4038, CLA4002 or MPC4002 The electives have limited capacity.
+If more than 20 students sign up, the students will have to submit a motivation letter (300 to 400 words), specifying their motivation for enrolling in the course; the criteria: (1) Relationship between the student's thesis project and the course; (2) Relationship between the student's professional objectives and the course; (3) Academic interest in the subjects covered in the course.
+The letters will be assessed by the course coordinator and their teaching team.
+Students who do not get their first choice will get their second choice.